eli8527/ci22/content/projects.md

 ## Lab Assignments
 A1: Semantics are everything
-Create an HTML page featuring a collection of text.
+Create an HTML page featuring a collection of text (eg a set of quotes, street names near you, directions from A to B, elements of typographic style, good [email sign-offs](https://www.are.na/meg-miller/good-sign-offs), a list of spam texts you've gotten).
 You are only allowed to use HTML tags to accomplish your layout.
 And you must use at least 6 different tags.
-Document what each tag does in HTML comments above the tag, and include a line on your page about why you selected that collection.
+Document what each tag does in HTML comments above the tag, and include a line on your page about why you selected that collection and how it all ties together.

 By beginning of next class, upload this page to GitHub Pages.